fnalways/terminus-docs/docs/manual/get-started/install-olares-lxc.md

    :::

    ::: tip
-   If you want to install Olares on an existing LXC container.
-Skip to step 2 directly.
+   To install Olares on an existing LXC container, skip to step 2 directly.
 Make sure you use the corresponding container ID.
    :::

    ``` bash